April 7, 2021

 Firearm Industry Keeping Safety Top Priority as Families Begin Reuniting

 Firearm sales continue to be hot, even after a year of pandemic closures, civil unrest, elections and now the specter of gun control executive actions and legislation.
-The firearm industry, and those businesses that provide the means of exercising the Second Amendment, are working to ensure new firearm owners are welcomed, educated, and encouraged to practice safe storage and handling of their new purchases.
+The firearm industry, and those businesses that provide the means of exercising the Second Amendment, are working to ensure new firearm owners are welcomed, educated, and encouraged to practice secure storage and safe handling of their new purchases.
 This has always been a top priority and will remain so with more than 8.4 million first-time gun buyers last year and more joining the community each day.

 As the coronavirus vaccine rollout continues and community lockdowns are lifted, Americans will be more comfortable visiting friends and families again.
 Neighborhood get-togethers and family barbecues will mean more children and visitors in homes with warmer weather arriving.
-It is critical to remind firearm owners to keep unattended firearms safely stored and inaccessible to those who shouldn’t possess them.
+It is critical to remind firearm owners to keep unattended firearms securely stored and inaccessible to those who shouldn’t possess them.

-The great news is that local firearm retailers are doing their part to reinforce safe storage principles.
+The great news is that local firearm retailers are doing their part to reinforce secure storage principles.
 NSSF®, the firearm industry’s trade association, is doing our part as well with several proven initiatives to reduce firearm accidents.

 Community Retailers as Safety Source